Titan triggerfish

 Long-spine Porcupinefish

-The Long-spine Porcupinefish, Diodon holocanthus, also known as the freckled porcupinefish among other vernacular names, is a species of marine fish in the family Diodontidae.
-Is an omnivore that feeds on mollusks, sea urchins, hermit crabs, snails and crabs during its active phase at.
+Long-spine Porcupinefish, Diodon holocanthus, also known as the freckled porcupinefish among other vernacular names, is a species of marine fish in the family Diodontidae.
+The Long-spine Porcupinefish is pale in color with large black blotches and smaller black spots; these spots becoming fewer ...

 Cushion sea star Culcita schmideliana